 - If there are execution delays, you can find yourself paying a different price

-- Riskier than traditional investing
+- Riskier than investing in non-volatile markets

 More guides on Finder